LearnersGuild/guide/Game_Manual/Boundaries.md

 ## The Laws of Integrity and of No Collusion

-For the most part, the rules of the game are dictated by stats: the better a player's stats are, the better they are doing in the game.
+For the most part, the progression of the learner is reflected by stats: the better a someone's stats are, the better they are doing.

-In order for this to work, however, all players must follow two laws: the Law of Integrity and the Law of No Collusion.
+In order for this to work, however, everyone must follow two laws: the Law of Integrity and the Law of No Collusion.

 The Law of Integrity is as follows:

-> Players must be as honest and truthful as possible when reporting data to the game.
+> Players must be as honest and truthful as possible when reporting data.

 For example, a player would be breaking the Law of Integrity if they report that they worked 40 hours on a project when they know that they only worked 20.